Hodapp87/prosha/README.md

 ## Highest priority:

+- Work on my doubly-connected edge list so I can complete some other things below!
 - Implement the continuous parametric transformations from 2020-05-07 in my notes.
 This will require some new abstractions.
+- Document `parametric_mesh` better.
+It is pretty hairy and could also benefit from some modularity.
 - Get identical or near-identical meshes to `ramhorn_branch` from Python.
 (Should just be a matter of tweaking parameters.)
 - Look at performance.